Observation (video game): Plot

 Once more, SAM receives interference from an unknown entity and blacks out.

 Emma reboots SAM again to effect repairs, saying "You weren't making any sense".
 She sets about working with SAM to access the other parts of the station.
 They find the bodies of the crew, including Jim, the mission commander.
 Discovering another crew member, Mae, to be alive in one of the sealed modules, Emma has SAM help with a spacewalk to get her to safety.
 However, the Hexagonal cloud pattern on Saturn begins to flash repeatedly, and Mae is left adrift in space.

 Emma then finds a man-made object near Saturn's orbit.
-Initially thinking that Earth may have sent a rescue mission to them, they soon find it is an exact duplicate of Observation.
-A strange hexagonal object then appears to both Sam and Emma and communicates to them in a geographic glyph language before disappearing.
+Initially thinking that Earth may have sent a rescue mission to them, Emma uses SAM to jump to the other station.
+They soon discover that rather than a rescue station, it is in fact an exact duplicate of Observation, originally containing the same crew members.
+A strange hexagonal object then appears to both SAM and Emma and communicates to them in a geographic glyph language before disappearing.

-Emma uses SAM to jump to the other station, which has lost nearly all power due to a malfunction of the station's experimental Fusion Reactor.
-They find Jim on the second station and learn that the crew experienced the same events that brought them to Saturn.
+Aboard this second station, which has lost nearly all power due to a malfunction of the station's experimental Fusion Reactor, they find a still-living version of Jim, and learn that the crew experienced the same events that brought them to Saturn.
 As SAM goes to try to restore basic life support, he interacts with this station's SAM, and learns that, 4 years prior to the events of the game, 23 pairs of stars were discovered in which both stars within each pair had identical light curves.
 When lines were drawn to connect the pairs of stars, the lines intersected at an event marker close to Earth's position.
 In addition, when the 23 light curve graphs were layered upon each other, the combined graph was found to contain a perfect description of the 23 chromosome pairs of the human genome.
 Jim reveals that the entire Observation station had been constructed solely to reach the event marker so the crew could observe what would happen, with Jim having been the only crew member aware of the mission.